 We often get caught up in thinking de-motivating thoughts that prevent us from performing at our best.
 There’s a useful technique known as re-framing that can help us switch focus.

-Rather than thinking “I hate budgets, they’re so time consuming” for example, try and re-frame it into something a little more inspiring like “Budgets are an opportunity to show the business what we can do” By doing this we feel more motivated to perform.
+Rather than thinking “I hate timesheets, they’re so time consuming” for example, try and re-frame it into something a little more inspiring like “Filling out timesheets means I get paid properly” By doing this we feel more motivated to perform.

 Key 4.
 Take time to gain perspective

 We often get so tied up in our own thoughts, needs, wants and objectives that we don’t take the time to really understand other people’s perspectives.
 This can lead to deadlock, damaged relationships and ill feeling.

 Instead, make an effort to use good quality open questions to gain a deeper understanding of a situation from another’s perspective so that you can work better together.

 For example you may like a task performed in a particular way but by asking why the other person does it differently and what they see the benefits to be, you will not only gain a different perspective but there may actually be some value in their ideas.

 Communication is a minefield and we need to be conscious of the way we communicate with others – are we using the appropriate body language and how might it be perceived?
 Are we being clear about objectives?
 Are we really paying attention when people talk to us?
 Can we be more concise in our communication?
 Can we set and manage expectations more effectively?

 Ensure you take time, even for just 10 minutes a day, to hone an element of your social skills in order to communicate with others more effectively.

 By doing some of these simple but key actions we can unlock emotional intelligence at work.
 For more information on emotional intelligence training, contact firstname.lastname@example.org